MuGeminorum/CryptShoke/README.md

 </div>

 ## Future work
-1. The pause button can be set;
+1. The pause button can be set
-2. Set up more levels and switch between levels;
+2. Set up more levels and switch between levels
-3. More skills and more items;
+3. More skills and more items
-4. Program optimization.
+4. Program optimization

 ## Reference
 [1] Unity3D official website: <https://unity.com><br>